-When the three phrases are combined, we can observe the same two bursts as those of Google Trends: the first, larger one is of the week of January 24 to 30, 2011, and the second one is from August 6 to 19, 2012.
+Combining the three phrases, we can observe the same two bursts as those of Google Trends: the first, larger one is of the week of January 24 to 30, 2011, and the second one is from August 6 to 19, 2012.

 Throughout the period examined, the longer name (욱일승천기) managed to keep non-zero values.
 However, the scores were overwhelmingly dominated by ones, and only two small spikes occurred before 2011.
 The shorter name (욱일기) might be a better indicator of interest in the flag: the continued interest in the flag (indicated by uninterrupted non-zeroes) only started in March 2013.
 We have no need to modify the conclusion that South Korea's anti-Rising Sun flag campaigns became active in 2013.

-A nice property of Naver Trend is that it links each burst to newspaper articles.
+A useful property of Naver Trend is that it links each burst to newspaper articles.
 Now let us see what triggered the bursts of January 2011 and of August 2012.

 Today, once your use of the rising-sun motif gets noticed by South Koreans, you will be bothered by an endless stream of protests from them.
 Their obsession with what they believe is "correct" history is well known.
 In fact, their restless focus on historical disputes leads to what is known as "Korea fatigue" in U.S. and Japanese diplomacy.
 In this article, I presented one instance for which their claim is not historically founded at all.
 My time-series analysis found that their anti-Rising Sun flag campaigns can only be traced back to 2011 when they abused the flag to deflect criticism over a South Korean footballer's racist slur against Japanese people.

 To be precise, I do not claim that South Koreans had never expressed their hatred toward the Rising Sun flag before 2011.
 The important point is that what we see today is clearly different from what we saw in the past.
-South Korean demonstrators used to burn the Hinomaru (national flag of Japan), slash an effigy of former Prime Minister Junichiro Koizumi, cut down cherry blossom trees, and destroy historic buildings Japan constructed.
+South Korean demonstrators used to burn the Hinomaru (national flag of Japan), slash an effigy of former Prime Minister Junichiro Koizumi, cut down cherry blossom trees (another important symbol for the Japanese culture), and destroy historic buildings Japan constructed in the peninsula.
 In other words, they did not single out the Rising Sun flag.
 Thus it is reasonable to ask what makes this qualitative difference.
 In this article, I showed that the answer lies in the fact that the current campaigns postdate the racism row of 2011.

 For their deep connection to football, I came up with an analogy between anti-Rising Sun flag protesters and hooligans.
 The former is certainly less violent but they are equally unproductive.
 They both waste a tremendous amount of energy.
 Maybe one difference is that the former has demonstrated creativity by reshaping their collective memory in an astonishingly short period of time.
 If they made efforts in the right direction, the world would be a better place.
 The first step toward the solution is to let them learn that what they are doing is fruitless.